Cricket-India stretch lead after spinners wreck England in Chennai | Sports-Games

 India seized control of the second test after their spinners wreaked havoc on a dustbowl and skittled out England for 134 at Chennai's MA Chidambaram Stadium on Sunday.

 The hosts finished day two on 54-1 for an overall lead of 249 runs on a deteriorating track.
-Rohit Sharma, who smashed 161 in the first innings, was batting on 25 with Cheteshwar Pujara on seven at the other end.
+Rohit Sharma, who made a superb 161 in the first innings, was unbeaten on 25 at the close with Cheteshwar Pujara on seven.

 Earlier, Moeen Ali and Olly Stone split the last four Indian wickets as the hosts added 29 runs to their overnight score before being all out for 329 in their first innings.
 Rishabh Pant was left stranded on 58 not out, having hit three sixes in his 77-ball blitz.